What other help is available?

 ‘After living a life full of loneliness, I thought nothing could change.
 But after I started therapy, I realised things can actually get better, despite the neglect, abuse and mental health difficulties I suffered with.’

-You may find that, despite your best efforts, you are unable to get the social contact that you need or that you experience feelings of constant loneliness that you can’t resolve by yourself.
+You may find that, despite your best efforts, you are unable to get the social contact that you need or that you constantly experience feelings of loneliness that you are simply unable to resolve on your own.
 In these cases, a talking treatment, such as counselling or psychotherapy, may help.
-Talking to a therapist allows you to explore and understand your feelings of loneliness and can help you develop positive ways of dealing with them.
+Talking to a counsellor, or a therapist, allows you to explore and understand your feelings of loneliness and can help you develop positive ways of dealing with them.

-If you want to try a talking treatment, your GP can provide information and refer you to a local service.
-(See ‘Useful contacts’)
+If you want to try a talking treatment, your family doctor can provide the necessary information and refer you to a local service (See ‘Useful contacts’).